What about the Environment.

 Who can ride it?

 Due to our variety of waves almost anyone can ride it.
 Our easiest wave is like surfing a longboard on the gentle waves at Waikiki.
 Surf instructors will be able to teach most people who want to learn.
-Boogie boards offer a thrill for anyone intimidated by surfing.
+Boogie boards offer a thrill for anyone intimidated by standing up.
 For any one already skilled at balance sports such as skateboard, snowboard, wakeboard, surfboard, or bike would have no problem learning or simply adapting.

 How much does it cost?